House mark

-A house mark was originally a mark of property, later also used as a family or clan emblem, incised on the facade of a building, on animals, in signet and similar in the farmer and burgher culture of Germany and Scandinavia.
+A house mark was originally a mark of property, later also used as a family or clan emblem, incised on the facade of a building, on animals, in signet and similar in the farmer and burgher culture of Germany, the Netherlands and the Nordic countries.

 These marks have the appearance of glyphs or runes consisting of a pattern of simple lines, without the application of colour.

 Description

 The form of house marks is based on function.
 They should be easy to cut, scratch or engrave with a knife or similar tool.
 At the same time, they should be distinctive and easy to remember.
 House marks differ from the more complicated patterns of a coat of arms or flags, which include surfaces and solid colors.

 House marks can be made from one or two lines and up to quite a complex pattern of line figures.
 Based on appearance, house marks resemble line figures in rock carvings and in early writing systems.
 It is unclear how extensively such ancient line figures were used as marks for people or property ownership.

 The basic forms of a house mark is often runes, characters and numbers, stylized figures, international symbols like crosses, stars, and astrological or astronomical characters.

 One characteristic of house marks is that they may consist of a basic form with addition or deduction of lines.
 In this way, related people can have marks that resemble each other, but differ by details.
 This is equivalent to cadency and adding brisures as a method to change a coat of arms.

 Many house marks are placed in shield-shaped frames.
 We see this in seals, on buildings and on tombstones, for both farmers and city dwellers in Scandinavia and German areas, during the 1700s and 1800s.
 Some of these house mark shields also had color and approached the heraldic coat of arms.